Section-Specific

 4. Click on the Tabs button at the bottom left of the window.

-NOTE: You may have to highlight your level 1 heading and clear the Tabs that indent for subheadings to reduce the space between the word and the leader dots on some level one headings, if you set all of your tabs in advance.
-It is still quicker to set all Tabs in advance and then clear the level one headings of the indent tabs as you go.
+NOTE: For a space appearing between the heading and the leader dots: If you set all Tab Stop positions at once or in advance, you may have to highlight your level 1 heading and clear the Tabs (.5” and 1”) that indent for subheadings to remove the space between the word and the leader dots.
+Some people still find it quicker to set all Tabs in advance and then clear the level one headings of the indent tabs as you go.
+This is a common issue in the TOC.

 Format